Established November 22, 2005

 - (1) Promoting Resource-Saving, Energy-Saving, and Recycling Activities

-Recognizing the burden on the environment arising from the consumption of resources and energy and disposal of waste materials and the like in business activities, banks must work to reduce their environmental burden through the promotion of resource-saving, energy-saving, and recycling, comply with regulations based on environment-related laws and so forth, and proactively execute countermeasures for global warming and establishment of a material-cycle society.
+Recognizing the burden on the environment arising from the consumption of resources and energy and disposal of waste materials and the like in business activities, banks must work to reduce their environmental burden through the promotion of resource-saving, energy-saving, and recycling, comply with regulations based on environment-related laws and so forth, and proactively execute countermeasures for global warming, including adaptation to climate change, and establishment of a material-cycle society.

 - (2) Offering Environmentally Friendly Financial Products and Services